 For the first part of our Q&A series, please click here.

-Q: After creating the UK’s first Ofqual-regulated level 7 in aesthetics Harley Academy is now established in its own right, and has grown to become the largest aesthetics training provider in the country.
-Where did your passion for increasing standards in aesthetics come from?
+Q: You created the UK’s first Ofqual-regulated level 7 in aesthetics.
+Harley Academy is he largest aesthetics training provider in the country.
+How did it all start?

 A: I attended a basic weekend course in 2012, and my eyes were opened to just how varied the standards of training courses can be.
 There was no mention of management of vascular complications, very little material on facial anatomy and patient history taking wasn’t covered at all.
 I became fascinated by the sector.